7 Best Ways to Vacation in Nantucket on a Budget

 Instead of paying for bus fares and cabs, you can either bring your own bike on vacation with you ($14 per bike with the Steamship Authority Traditional Ferry) or rent one in Nantucket.

-The island is very bike-friendly, and there are various bike paths and trails which you can explore and use to get to the different neighborhoods, beaches, lighthouses, and other attractions and sites.
+The island is very bike-friendly, and there are various bike paths and trails that you can explore and use to get to the different neighborhoods, beaches, lighthouses, and other attractions and sites.

 At 14 miles long and 3.5 miles wide, you can get around quite easily and quickly on a bicycle.